Zh-Qr/Image_segmention_Unet_NestedUnet/README.md

 # Image_segmention_Unet

 This project is used as a test for project assessment.
 It is free for learning.
+Please pay attention to the path of file!

 ## Prepare for the env
 **PyTorch 2.0.0、Python 3.8(ubuntu20.04)、Cuda 11.8**